nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_fhir_examples_2.md

 ## Example response ##

-Example of response to `$getstructuredrecord` operation with `includeAllergies` and `includeEndedAllergies` set to false, or not provided.
+Example of response to `$getstructuredrecord` operation with `includeAllergies` set, and `includeEndedAllergies` not set.

 Assumes - 'No Known Allergies' has not been positively asserted on record and but is not contradicted by presence of active allergies on record.